 Beer in one hand, heavy cross in the other, he made his way up, placing the cross.
 He then dropped his beer glass which bounced several times and didn’t break.
 It was a miracle!
 And it is now apparently a holy beer glass.

 You can n climb to the top of Old Pete (without carrying a beer and a cross, and on stairs!) to get some amazing views.
 It’s around 300 steps.

 St. Peter’s Church is located at Rindermarkt 1, 80331 München, Germany.
 The church is open from 9 to 12 and 2 to 4 from Monday through Thursday and Saturday and from 9 to 12 on Friday.
 The tower is open from 9 to 6 Monday through Saturday and 10 to 6 on Sunday.
 It costs €3 ($3.50 USD) to ascend.

 Shirker’s Alley (Drückebergergasse)

-Failure to provide the appropriate respect to the statue could have led to beating or arrest.
-The statue had guards at all times so a faux pas would be noticed.
+Failure to provide the appropriate respect to the statue could have led to a beating or arrest.
+The statue had guards at all times, so a faux pas would be noticed.
 Many people instead chose to make their way down Viscardigasse to avoid the statue.